davebaol/hrb-validator/README.md

 ### Shortcut for optional paths

-Each validator `xyz(path, ...args)`, either leaf or branch, that takes a path as the first argument has a counterpart validator `optXyz(path, ...args)`:
+Each validator `xyz(path, ...args)`, no matter whether it is leaf or branch, that takes a path as the first argument has a counterpart validator `optXyz(path, ...args)`:
 - **optXyz(path, ...args)**: Check if the value at `path` is not set or passes validator `xyz`.

 This shortcut is equivalent to the composite validator